CDCgov/trusted-intermediary/README.md

 ### Using a Local Database

-1. Use `docker-compose.yml` to start the local database.
+1. Start the database using `docker-compose.yml`.
-2. Apply migrations using `liquibase` with appropriate configuration for your platform (single vs. double quotes as needed).
+2. Apply migrations using Liquibase with appropriate configuration for your platform.

+---

 ### Compiling

-Build the application by running:
+Build the application:

 `./gradlew shadowJar`